Mar 21, 2008

 ROBERT: I'm Robert Krulwich.

-JAD: Today on Radiolab our topic is the music in our heads.
-How does it get there?
+JAD: Today on Radiolab, our topic is the music in our heads—how does it get there?
 Where does it come from?

 ROBERT: And why won't it go away?

-ROBERT: Gregory Warner you won a journalism fellowship, and they said to you, you could go anywhere in the whole world, where did you decide to go?
+ROBERT: Gregory Warner, you won a journalism fellowship and they said to you you could go anywhere in the whole world.
+Where did you decide to go?

 GREGORY WARNER: So I went to Afghanistan.

-Have you ever been to a war zone before, by any chance?
+ROBERT: Have you ever been to a war zone before, by any chance?

-GREGORY WARNER: Yeah, well I mean, no.
+GREGORY WARNER: I mean, I've—no.

-GREGORY WARNER: Well, actually, earlier that year, I had been in Estonia covering an accordion festival.
-So that was a prime piece of…
+GREGORY WARNER: Well actually, earlier that year I had been in Estonia covering an accordion festival.

-ROBERT: So you play the accordion?
+ROBERT: That counts.
+So you play the accordion?

 GREGORY WARNER: I play accordion.

-ROBERT: Are you an accomplished accordionist?
+ROBERT: Are you like an accomplished accordionist?

 ROBERT: So when you go to Afghanistan, do you bring your accordion with you?